How NOT To Set Your Sleeves In Backwards

 Have you done it?
 We’ve all been there – it’s pushing 1am and you just want to get the dang sleeves sewn in then you can go to bed.

-Think it’s time for bed.
-Just as soon as I run this thing through the garbage disposal….
+Think it’s now time for bed.
+Just as soon as I run this thing through the garbage disposal…

-I think sleeves were created just to aggravate sewers.
-The arm bends forward, the darts are in the front.
+Sometimes I believe sleeves were created simply to aggravate sewers.
+The arm bends forward; there are darts for the elbow.
 It shouldn’t be THAT hard to sew them into a bodice.

 Besides the fact that sleeves can look really cool (and are mandatory on 19th Century garments), the only good thing about them is that there are only 2: one for cursing, hemming & hawing and the other for near perfection to show off our mad sewing skills.